 Andrea Buglione, Associate

 Andrea Buglione brings expertise to research and report design for the P.U.M.A.’s economic development and downtown planning efforts.
 She also helps manage special projects relating to local food systems and fresh food access.
 With a background in municipal planning, Andrea has experience managing grants and facilitating public processes for community revitalization.
 She was also an AmeriCorps volunteer, where she served as a regional conservation coordinator at a land conservation trust.

 Andrea holds a master’s degree in city and regional planning from the University of Pennsylvania and a bachelor’s degree in government from Smith College.

-Amanda Kannard, Project Assistant
+Amanda Kannard, Associate

 Amanda Kannard provides project support for quantitative and qualitative analysis, market research and community engagement as well as graphic design for strategic and downtown planning initiatives.
 Prior to joining P.U.M.A., she gained urban design, public engagement and research experience as a project associate and planning intern for two consulting firms in the Chicago area.
 She is experienced in creating context-sensitive maps and visualizations using graphic design software, GIS, hand drawing and 3D modeling.

 Amanda is a member of the American Planning Association and Downtown Colorado, Inc. She received her master’s degree in urban planning and policy from the University of Illinois at Chicago and bachelor’s degree in geography and community and environmental sociology from the University of Wisconsin-Madison.